 About specific instances when a Tweet’s reach may be limited

 People may express themselves on Twitter as long as they do not violate our Twitter Rules.
-We do not block, limit, or remove content based solely on an individual’s views or opinions.
+We do not block, limit, or remove content based on an individual’s views or opinions.
 In some situations, your Tweet may not be seen by everyone, as outlined below:

 When a reported Tweet includes abusive content, we will take actions depending on the severity of the violation, the person’s previous record of violations, and the behavioral characteristics of the account.
 These actions include:

-- Temporary account suspensions, where the account owner is prevented from using their account (including reading Tweets and taking actions like Tweeting and liking) until they complete specific instructions, which may include verifying email address and phone number.
+- Temporary account suspensions, where the account owner is prevented from using their account (including reading Tweets and taking actions like Tweeting and liking) until they complete specific instructions, which may include verifying their email address and phone number.

 - Permanent account suspension, where we will permanently suspend an account that is repeatedly or egregiously violating our rules.
 Certain violations, like direct violent threats, result in immediate permanent account suspension.